carlosrios10/GettingCleaningDataProject/README.md

 }
 ```

-*This create a data frame whit average for each measure.*
+*This function creates a data frame whit average for each measure.*

 ```{r}
 averageEachMeasure<-function(x) {